Content elements with random containers

 What really makes me nervous is the part about elements on completely different pages being affected when you drag & drop elements.
 Since this should not be possible at all with default Gridelements methods.

-#5 Updated by Ralf Rings over 4 years ago
+#5 Updated by Ralf Rings almost 5 years ago

 We are experiencing the same problems on a new project using the following components: